 Student Union.
 Brandon enters the Union, notices Professor Randall across the room, winces, and swiftly heads in the opposite direction.
 Randall spots him and calls out to him, so Brandon reluctantly turns around and walks over.
 Randall tells him that he heard that he and his wife, Lucinda, met at the gym...and the two would like him to come over to their house for dinner.
 Brandon nervously accepts.

 Construction site.
 Brenda stomps over to Stuart, clutching the prenup.
-Stuart is surprised to see her and asks her where she's been for the past 24 hours, so she tells him she went to the hotel to think everything through.
+Stuart is surprised to see her and asks her where she's been for the past twenty-four hours, so she tells him she went to the hotel to think everything through.
 She assures him that she didn't fall in love with him because of his money, and that's not what marriage is all about.
 She also says that if they were to split up, she wouldn't want anything that didn't belong to her.
 She says his parents weren't wrong to make her sign a prenup, and that it's probably a pretty good idea.
 No duh.
-She's just mad that he blindsided her.
-Stuart admits to being very frightened of her inner bitch, and he didn't know how she'd react to a mandatory request to sign a prenup...and didn't want to lose her over it.
+She's claiming to be mad 'cause he blindsided her.
+Stuart admits to being very frightened of her inner bitch and didn't know how she'd react to a mandatory request to sign a prenup...and he didn't want to lose her over it.
 Brenda hands the prenup over to him and says she signed it.
 She then tells him she loves him, and won't let either of their fathers stand in their way.
 He says he loves her too, and recklessly declares that he plans to tear up the prenup in six months.
-Mmm...I'm pretty sure his father will have something to say 'bout that.
+Mmm...I'm pretty sure his father would have something to say 'bout that.